Canyon-ml/libml/README.md

 # LibML

+Note: LibML is currently in very early development and is subject to frequent, breaking changes.

 LibML is a thorougly documented, rigorously tested, high-performance implementation of ONNX operators for machine learning and their derivatives.
 As the quantity and complexity of operators continues to grow, we need to create ways to manage that complexity.
 Libml solves this problem by being _very_ explicit about the inner workings of its functions, and following _consistent_ design patterns so you can be certain your code will behave the way you want it to.
 Rust is the perfect candidate for such a library, with its strong static typing, borrow / mutability restraints, and documentation features.

-Note: LibML is currently in very early development and should not be used in production.

 ## Goals